konstantin0s/weather_app/README.md

 - Less complex implementation.
 - Better caching.
 A single-page app can cache any local data effectively.
 - Create-react-app already handles testing with jest and has flow typing right out of the box with a few quick commands that only take a few seconds to implement.
 Setting this up on your own with configuring your .babelrc, setting up your jest config inside of package.json, and more just takes much more time when you’re all on your own.

-14. As a Reviewer, I value the usage of TypeScript over JavaScript.
-If there is a reason for writing JavaScript, please specify it in the README. md = See details below:
- ## CHOSEN Languages
-Why Javascript? - Typescript is a powerful type system, including generics & JS features for large size project whereas JavaScript is an ideal option for small size project.
-The reasoning behind decision of using Javascript, is also that didn't want to spend too much time on the assignment simply because I am not very confident with using Typescript plus I have followed the the suggestion of working on under 8 hours.